tobyesmith/singularity101/_sources/lab5.md

 ```

 Now you can push an image to the Singularity library, assuming your username is
-`Joe` you can specify the destination to be in the form of:
+`Joe` you can specify the destination as follows:

 ```bash
 $ singularity push container_lab5.sif library://<account>/directory/image:tag